Adversarial Sticker: A Stealthy Attack Method in the Physical World: Methodology

 However, using traditional evolutionary algorithms directly is not efficient enough because the characteristics of face recognition scenes are not fully considered.
-In this paper, we propose a novel \textbf{Region based Heuristic Differential Algorithm} (RHDE) to accelerate the search for solutions.
-We design a new strategy for the generation of offspring, which utilizes the regional aggregation of positions with attacking effectiveness.
+In this paper, we propose a novel \textbf{Region based Heuristic Differential {Evolution} (RHDE) } algorithm to accelerate the search for solutions.
+We design a new strategy for the offspring's generation, which utilizes {the} regional aggregation of positions with attacking effectiveness.
 To better guide the search direction, we also use an adaptive evaluation criteria adjustment method to adjust the attack target in time according to the current state of the solutions.
-Taking dodging attack for example, the overall RHDE algorithm is outlined in Algorithm \ref{alg:1}.
+Taking {the} dodging attack for example, the overall RHDE algorithm is outlined in Algorithm \ref{alg:1}.
 Details are shown in the following.